welcome to the clifton hotel

 The Clifton Hotel - in Clifton Arizona - was built in 1890 and is beautifully renovated.
 Once a cowboy hotel (some say haunted hotel), it is located next to the San Francisco River and surrounded by steep mountain cliffs.

 The hotel changed hands several times over the years, and various owners attempted different reconfigurations, including some combined rooms and dropped ceilings.
 In addition to being a cowboy hotel, the property was used as a halfway house, a home for children in transition, and apartments.

-In 2017, new owners came with a vision to restore the hotel to its original beauty while providing amenities that make each room or suite feel like home.
+In 2017, new owners - Matt and Karen Frye - came with a vision to restore the hotel to its original beauty while providing amenities that make each room or suite feel like home.

-To that end, there are seven rooms with bed, bath, and kitchenette, and two suites that have a larger kitchen and a sitting room.
-Each room boasts a beautiful view through two gigantic windows, measuring 2.5 feet wide by 6.5 feet tall.
+To that end, there are six studio rooms with bed, bath, and kitchenette, and two suites that have clawfoot tubs.
+Each room has gigantic windows, measuring 2.5 feet wide by 6.5 feet tall.

 The Clifton Hotel is on the National Register of Historic Places.

 For tourist information, please visit the Greenlee County Tourism Website.